 If you prefer something more traditional, the Rubbermaid Food Thermometer is a great choice.

-The thermometer dial displays the true temperature of food or candle wax and can read temperatures between 0 and 220 degrees Fahrenheit, which covers the temperature range of candle making.
+The thermometer dial displays the true temperature of food or candle wax and can read temperatures between 0-220°F, which covers the temperature range of candle making.

 It is ideal to use in any kitchen for candle making, and the long probe is easy to clean.
 The shatterproof glass lens allows the thermometer to be long-lasting and dependable, which is exactly what you want when candle making.